 been practicing aikido since 1973, when he started at Orange County Aiki Kai under Harry Ishisaka Sensei.
-In 1983, Nakayama Sensei started teaching, and in 1986 became the Assistant

-Chief Instructor under Friesen Sensei.
+In 1983, Nakayama Sensei started instructing at the dojo, and in 1986 became the Assistant Chief Instructor under Friesen Sensei.
 After being promoted to yondan (4th degree) in 1989, Nakayama Sensei left OCAK in June of 1990, and founded